skoolkid/skoolkit/sphinx/source/man/snapinfo.py.rst

   `N` (default=1) between bytes. `A`, `B`, etc. and `M` and `N` must each be a decimal number, or a hexadecimal number prefixed by '0x'.

+-c, --call-graph
+  Generate a call graph in DOT format.

 -p, --peek `A[-B[-C]]`
   Show the contents of addresses `A` TO `B` STEP `C`.
 This option may be used multiple times. `A`, `B` and `C` must each be a decimal number, or a